TallData/TallData/README.md

 ### 👋🏾

- 🎙️ I’m currently working on Beyond Normal Media by highlighting incredible underserved founders across the 🗺️
+ 🎙️ Building out Beyond Normal Media to highlighting incredible underserved founders
--

 <!--
 **TallData/TallData** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.